knpuniversity/symfony/knpu/ep5-forms/data-class-type-guessing.md

 Okay: that's weird.
 What's going on?

-Until now, it looks like Symfony renders every field as an input text field by default.
+Until now, it looked like Symfony renders every field as an input text field by default.
-But that's not true! there's a lot more coolness going on behind the scenes!
+But that's not true!
+There's a lot more coolness going on behind the scenes!

 In reality, the form system looks at each field and tries to *guess* what type of field it should be.
 For example, for `subFamily`, it sees that this is a `ManyToOne` relationship to `SubFamily`.
-So, it tries to render this as a select menu of sub families.
+So, it tries to render this as a select drop-down of sub families.
 That's amazing, because it's *exactly* what we want.

 But, it needs to be able to turn a `SubFamily` object into a string so it can render the text for each option in the select.
 That's the source of the error.